mikustosz/compiler/README.md

 ## Frontend rules
-OK There should be at leas one main function in the code OK If a function is used it must be declared anywhere
- * If a function is used it must have arguments of the same type as declared
+OK There should be at leas one main function in the code OK If a function is used it must be declared anywhere OK If a function is used it must have arguments of the same type as declared
- * If a var is used it must be declared BEFORE usage
- * A var must not be assigned value of a wrong type
+ * If a var is used it must be declared BEFORE usage OK A var must not be assigned value of a wrong type
- * A var must not be declared twice
+OK A var must not be declared twice
+OK Var type shouldn't be void
- * if a function is declared as a type it must always return this type
- * number of arguments in function must always be as declared
+OK if a function is declared as a type it must always return this type OK if a function returnes void it musn't return anything OK number of arguments in function must always be as declared
  * return function must be reachable
- * return must be of the same type
+ * any function with type other than void must have at least one return function with correct type OK return must be of the same type
- * expressions: you cannot mix types!
+OK expressions: you cannot mix types!
- * you cannot pass wrong types to functions
+OK you cannot pass wrong types to functions

+## TODO
+ - variables in blocks
+ - return reachability